cuzz22000/geo-address/README.md

 ### Test Cases

 There is fairly good coverage, of course there can alway be more.
-Special note should be taken the most tests in `org.cjwilson.geoaddress.AppTest` are being ignored.
+Special note should be taken all but one test in `org.cjwilson.geoaddress.AppTest` are being ignored.
 As these are live tests calling the actual service.
 Future version may introduce Mokito for better coverage.

 ### Annoyances and Shortcomings